conradmugabe/interfaces/README.md

 ## Why use interfaces?

 Interfaces help us reduce coupling within our code.
-Interfaces help us

-So, instead of depending on an actual implementation of a class, we can switch to an abstraction.

-We do this through depedency injection.
-Which is one of the SOLID principles.
+Instead of depending on an actual implementation of a class, we can switch to an abstraction.
+This principle is refered to as depedency injection, which is one of the SOLID principles.

 ## Implementations

-The concept of the interfaces are demonstrated here with databases.
+The concept of interfaces is demonstrated here with databases.
 All full tested.
 Each database instance can be swapped out for another since they all implement the same interface.

 1. In Memory Database
 1. NoSQL (Mongo Database)